 How many people we know who sour their lives, who ruin all that is sweet and beautiful by explosive tempers, who destroy their poise of character, and make bad blood!

-It is a question whether the great majority of people do not ruin their lives and mar their happiness by lack of self-control.
+It is a question of whether the great majority of people do not ruin their lives and mar their happiness by lack of self-control.

 How few people we meet in life who are well balanced, who have that exquisite poise which is characteristic of the finished character!